PeterConstable/PythonTutorial/2_Numbers_Expressions_Variables.md

 9.0
 ```

 Oops!
 We forgot about the order of operations: exponentiation takes precedence over division.
-Let's add some parenthesis; and just for the sake of it, add another sub-expression:
+(Note that this would have been clearer if the whitespace reflected the precedence: `27**1 / 3`.)
+Let's add some parentheses and, just for the sake of it, add another sub-expression:

 ```foo
 >>> 27 ** (1/(8-5))  # roundabout way to ask for cube root